Criminal Defense Attorney | Sandpoint, Idaho

 At Powell Law Firm, we understand that facing criminal charges can be one of the most daunting experiences of your life.
-Led by Bryce Powell, an esteemed attorney with nearly three decades of legal experience, our firm provides top-notch legal representation in Sandpoint, Bonners Ferry and Coeur d’Alene, Idaho.
+Led by esteemed attorney Bryce Powell, our firm provides top quality legal defense in Sandpoint, Bonners Ferry and Coeur d’Alene, Idaho.

 Bryce Powell is the founder and elite trial lawyer at the Powell Law Firm in Sandpoint, Idaho.
 With nearly three decades of experience in criminal law, handling thousands of serious cases.